apache/storm/docs/Tutorial.md

 ## Trident

 Storm guarantees that every message will be played through the topology at least once.
 A common question asked is "how do you do things like counting on top of Storm?
 Won't you overcount?"
-Storm has a higher level API called Trudent that let you achieve exactly-once messaging semantics for most computations.
+Storm has a higher level API called Trident that let you achieve exactly-once messaging semantics for most computations.
 Read more about Trident [here](Trident-tutorial.html).

 ## Distributed RPC